top of page

 ABOUT

-Joan Korte is an actor, director, and teacher, and is always enthusiastic to share her passion for storytelling.
-As an actor, she loves creating characters grounded in truth, using the words of Shakespeare or emerging playwrights.
-She has most recently been involved with Texas Shakespeare Festival, Fair Assembly Theatre Company, Dallas Texas, and Theatre Midwest, Des Moines, Iowa.
-Joan has an affinity for strong women, having played Violet in AUGUST: OSAGE COUNTY, and Queen Eleanor in both THE LION IN WINTER and Shakespeare’s KING JOHN.
+Joan Korte is an actor, director, and teacher, and she is always enthusiastic to share her passion for storytelling and creating theatre.
+As an actor, she loves creating characters grounded in truth either by using the embodied text of Shakespeare or giving voice to emerging playwrights.
+She has most recently been involved with Fair Assembly Theatre Company, Dallas Texas, Texas Shakespeare Festival, and Theatre Midwest, Des Moines, Iowa.
+Joan has an affinity for strong women, having played Violet in AUGUST: OSAGE COUNTY, and Queen Eleanor in both THE LION IN WINTER and Shakespeare's KING JOHN.
+This past year she developed and toured a one-person show called THE GULL, after Anton Chekhov’s THE SEAGULL.
+In THE GULL, she plays ten different characters in this 90-minute production.

 As a director, Joan is always ready for a challenge.
 From classics to new works, she strives to create worlds full of complex, multi-faceted characters who are searching for hope and connection.
-Favorite directing projects include A DOLL’S HOUSE PART 2, DANCING AT LUGHNASA, THE BRIDGES OF MADISON COUNTY, and TARTUFFE.
+Joan has directed over 40 plays and musicals, and favorite directing projects include A DOLL'S HOUSE PART 2, DANCING AT LUGHNASA, THE BRIDGES OF MADISON COUNTY, and TARTUFFE.

 bottom of page